Table of Contents

 It can also be used in other contexts, for example:

-- In a commercial building to distinguish consumption between different surface areas
+- In a commercial building to distinguish the consumption of different surface areas

-- In a campsite or port to account for consumption by pitch
+- In a campsite or a port to account for consumption per pitch

-- In any situation requiring the measurement, accounting, and billing of electricity consumption
+- In any situation requiring measuring, accounting, and billing for electricity consumption

 There are several connection modes for electricity meters and communication depending on the number of consumers and buildings on a site.